Eating Disorder Services

 Private Services

-Although the public health system provides a range of eating disorder services, some people wish to use private services instead.
-EDANZ don't provide details for private services however you may go here for some tips on seeking private treatment.
+Although the public health system provides a range of eating disorder services, some people wish to use private services instead (see list below).
+Click here for some tips on seeking private treatment.

 Find a support group in your area